Dynatrace/openkit-dotnet/README.md

 * Use it together with Dynatrace or AppMon

 ## What you cannot do with the OpenKit
-* Create server-side PurePaths (this functionality will be provided by OneAgent SDKs)
+* Create server-side PurePaths (this functionality is provided by [OneAgent SDKs](https://github.com/Dynatrace/OneAgent-SDK))
-* Create metrics (this functionality will be provided by OneAgent SDKs)
+* Create metrics (this functionality is provided by [OneAgent SDKs](https://github.com/Dynatrace/OneAgent-SDK))

 ## Design Principles
 * API should be as simple and easy-to-understand as possible